Skip to main content

 Is Au Chamois d'Or good for a special occasion?

 Yes, particularly for a couple.
-The Michelin Plate (2024) gives it credible quality anchoring, the €€€ price point is celebration-appropriate without being punishing, and the dining room is described as having a romantic vibe in the evenings.
+The Michelin Plate (2024) gives it credible quality anchoring, the €€€ price point is celebration-appropriate without being punishing, the dining room is described as having a romantic vibe in the evenings.
 For a milestone dinner in the Alps it sits in a practical sweet spot: ambitious enough to feel special, accessible enough to book without a six-week lead time.

 Is Au Chamois d'Or worth the price?